Li Shan High Mountain Oolong Tea

 Garden: This garden is located on the west side of the Lishan region, situated directly above a reservoir, and at the top of a ridge.
 It is managed by a couple with 30 years of High Mountain Tea farming experience.

-This winter batch of tea is a classic representative of Li Shan High Mountain Tea.
+This spring batch of tea is a classic representative of Li Shan High Mountain Tea.
 It was oxidized as a standard high elevation Oolong.
 It has a full bouquet in its aromatic profile, with a balanced floral/herbal character and a heady, long lasting finish.

 This crop of high elevation Qing Xin Oolong tea offers a fresh, vibrant flavored brew that strikes a fine balance between sweet creamy and softened herbal notes in its flavor profile.
 You can watch our tasting video for the full details.

 The source is a family we befriended a few year ago, and have since developed a solid relationship.
 They are based in Meishan, the northern side of the Alishan tea growing region and manage a renowned tea factory.
 They cooperate with local growers, supplying them with their preferred fertilizers and guidelines on farm management.
 This offers farmers (mostly relatives) the security of selling their produce on a seasonal basis without any pressure of processing and selling the finished product.
 This arrangement is one form of sustainable practice in the tea industry.